Introduction

 Benefits of Golden Visa for Students

-- Outstanding high school students with high academic achievements.
+- Outstanding high school students with high academic achievements, such as 95% or above.

 - Exceptional graduates from both the world’s top 100 universities or from a UAE-recognized A or B university ( The GPA requirement is 3.5 cumulatively for A-universities and 3.8 for B).